fosteruk/mzen/README.md

 mZen can be used in any type application server-side, client-app or as a REST API. [mZen-Server](https://github.com/kevin-foster/mZen-Server) is a separate NodeJS module that exposes an mZen model as a REST API server.

-- Domain elements are separated into Entities, Services and Repositories
+- Model elements are separated into Entities, Services and Repositories
   - Entities are objects that represent your data.
     - Elements of the model that have an identity.
 Your documents (users, products, orders, posts)
   - Services handle interaction between entities (checkout, authenticator, report-generator, email)
     - Entities operate only on their own data.
 If a entity needs to interact with another it does so via a service
-  - Repositories are responsible for persisting entities.
+  - Repositories are responsible for persisting entities
     - Services use repositories to save and load entities
 - Schema
   - Validation